rule

 Text 7

-Aila said: 'How regrettable the extent of my delusion; with my consciousness contaminated by lust did I, by the neck being seized by this goddess, not notice the times of my life passing.
+Aila said: 'How regrettable is the extent of my delusion!
+With my consciousness contaminated by lust I, by this goddess being seized by the neck, didn't notice the passing of my life time.
+(Vedabase)

 Text 8

-Under her spell had I, alas, for so many years comprising so many days, really no idea whether the sun was rising or setting.
+Under her spell I had, alas, for so many years comprising so many days, really no idea whether the sun was rising or setting.
+(Vedabase)

 Text 9

-How unfortunate that total bewilderment of myself because of which the body of this mighty emperor, this crown jewel of kings, became a cuddly toy of women!
+How unfortunate is that total bewilderment of mine because of which the body of this mighty emperor, this crown jewel of kings, became a cuddly toy for women!
+(Vedabase)

 Text 10

-Having abandoned me, the mighty controller, with all of my kingdom as if I were a blade of grass, ran I thus, crying out like a madman, naked after the woman.
+When she abandoned me, the mighty controller, with all of my kingdom as if I were a blade of grass, I ran, crying out like a madman, naked after the woman.
+(Vedabase)

 Text 11

-Where now is the influence, strength, sovereignty of the person that I am?
-Who now ran after this woman leaving, just like an ass by the hoof being kicked in the face for punishment?
+Where now is the influence, strength, sovereignty of the person who I am?
+I ran after this woman leaving me, just like an ass that with a hoof is being kicked in the face for punishment!
+(Vedabase)

 Text 12

-What's the use of knowledge, austerities and renunciation, of having listened to the scriptures, or what of solitude and silence with him whose mind was stolen by women?
+What's the use of knowledge, austerities and renunciation, of listening to the scriptures, of solitude and silence for him whose mind is stolen by women?
+(Vedabase)

 Text 13

-To hell with the fool of me not knowing his own best interest, I who thought he was a scholar achieving the position of lord and controller, but just like a bullock or ass was conquered by women!
+To hell with the fool I am who doesn't know his own best interest, I who thought he was a scholar in achieving the position of lord and controller, but just like a bullock or ass was conquered by women!
+(Vedabase)

 Text 14

-For so many years serving Urvas'î her lips did I, with the lust born from my mind, never get enough of the nectar, just like a fire never satisfied by oblations.
+For so many years serving Urvas'ī's lips I, with the lust born from my mind, never got enough of the nectar, just like a fire that is never satisfied by oblations.
+(Vedabase)

 Text 15

-Who, but the Lord of the Sages Satisfied Within, the Supreme Lord Beyond the Senses, would be capable of freeing another one whose intelligence is stolen by a woman of pleasure?
+Who else but the Lord of the Sages Satisfied Within, the Supreme Lord Beyond the Senses, would be capable of freeing someone else who lost his mind with a woman of pleasure?
+(Vedabase)

 Text 16